BIOS3010/Module-2-sequences/Exercise1.md

-# Module-2-sequences
+# Working with DNA sequences using Biopython
 In this exercise, you will get to know how to represent and operate on DNA sequences using Biopython.
-In the [next exercise](Exercise2.md) you will use what you learn here on a bigger problem.
+In the next exerise you will use what you learn here on a bigger problem.

 #### Representing a DNA sequence as a Python string vs. using Biopython